Class 9 “The Adventures of Toto” Ruskin Bond

 Q5: How does Toto’s personality contradict Grandmother’s expectations and reactions?

 A5: Toto’s personality contrasts sharply with Grandmother’s expectations and reactions throughout the story.
 Grandmother is depicted as a figure who values order, decorum, and peace in the household.
-She fusses over new animals brought home by Grandfather, preferring a serene environment.
+She fusses over the new animals Grandfather brings home, preferring a serene environment.

 In contrast, Toto is lively, mischievous, and disruptive.
 His antics, such as tearing clothes, throwing dishes, and causing general chaos, directly oppose Grandmother’s desire for calmness.
 When Toto acts out, Grandmother reacts with shock, dismay, or frustration, often screaming or becoming flustered.
-Her reactions highlight her preference for a well-mannered and predictable household, which Toto continuously challenges with his unpredictable behaviour.
+Her reactions highlight her preference for a well-mannered, predictable household, which Toto continually challenges with his unpredictable behaviour.

 This stark contrast between Toto’s exuberance and Grandmother’s expectations creates tension and humour in the narrative, highlighting the clash between an orderly household and an unruly monkey.